 - Click the Manage Website Data button.

-- In the Search box, enter “henricolibrary” to find the entry for henricolibrary.com.
+- In the Search box, enter “henricolibrary” to find the entry for henricolibrary.org.

-- Select the entry for henricolibrary.com, and press the Remove button.
+- Select the entry for henricolibrary.org, and press the Remove button.

 - Click Done.
 Close the Preferences window.